terraform-ibm-modules/terraform-ibm-vpe-gateway/README.md

 - Create reserved IP addresses
 - Attach endpoint gateways to reserved IP addresses

+### Known provider issues

+An IBM Provider [issue](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4927) has been raised that impacts this module.
+When changing the name of reserved ip addresses for the VPE gateways, the outputs of this module may not be updated in the terraform state file.
+When this issue occurs, run a `terraform apply -refresh-only` to update the terraform state.

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview